CharlesCarley/InspectionTools/README.md

-# Template
+# Inspection Tools

-This is a template repo (insert  description here)
+Is a repository for miscellaneous experiments.

 ## Building

 Building with CMake

 ```txt